 Longboat Key is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 7,292 people and four constituent neighborhoods, Longboat Key is the 239th largest community in Florida.

 Longboat Key home prices are not only among the most expensive in Florida, but Longboat Key real estate also consistently ranks among the most expensive in America.

-Longboat Key is a decidedly white-collar town, with fully 94.83% of the workforce employed in white-collar jobs, well above the national average.
+Longboat Key is a decidedly white-collar town, with fully 95.12% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Longboat Key is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Longboat Key who work in management occupations (25.57%), sales jobs (13.90%), and business and financial occupations (10.71%).
+There are especially a lot of people living in Longboat Key who work in management occupations (27.86%), sales jobs (12.59%), and office and administrative support (11.90%).

 Of important note, Longboat Key is also a town of artists.
 Longboat Key has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Longboat Key’s character.

-Telecommuters are a relatively large percentage of the workforce: 28.70% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.44% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Longboat Key is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.